 For the arrow tool, you can make it a thick line instead.
 For the comment box, square, and circle, you can fill it in, so it's all a solid color.
 Then, you can choose a color if the current one isn't what you want.
 No matter what you do in the image editing tools later, there's no way to reveal what's underneath.

-Better yet, you could use professional software to obfuscate private information and faces properly.
-Using Image Scrubber, by developer Everest Pipkin, you can use a heavy-duty marker to hide information, an excellent blur tool to hide faces, and you can even remove location metadata from the photo so that it can't be traced back to where it was taken.
+Better yet, you could use professional software to obfuscate private information and faces.
+Using Image Scrubber, by developer Everest Pipkin, you can use a heavy-duty marker to hide information, as well as an excellent blur tool to hide faces.
+You can even remove location metadata from a photo so that people can't trace it back to where you took it.
 There are other apps out there, but this web tool is our favorite right now.

 Keep Your Connection Secure Without a Monthly Bill.
 Get a lifetime subscription to VPN Unlimited for all your devices with a one-time purchase from the new Gadget Hacks Shop, and watch Hulu or Netflix without regional restrictions, increase security when browsing on public networks, and more.